Connect

 vllm

-Tools like OpenSpec and GitHub spec-kit make AI-assisted coding more predictable by making requirements into versioned, reviewable spec artifacts that you can diff, test against, and hold the implementation accountable to.
-Spec tools aim to reduce rework and scope drift by forcing alignment on intent before code generation.
-They provide an auditable trail from spec → tasks → changes.
+OpenSpec and GitHub’s spec-kit both push the same idea: make AI-assisted coding more predictable by turning requirements into versioned, reviewable artifacts you can diff, test against, and hold the implementation accountable to.
+Align on intent before any code is generated; keep an auditable trail from spec → tasks → changes.

 A spec workflow you add to your existing repos so you + your AI coding assistant can align on intended behavior.
 Run openspec init to create an openspec/ sub-folder structure: openspec/specs/ stores the current source-of-truth specs; openspec/changes/ the per-feature change folders that bundle a proposal.
 This path also stores a task checklist and spec deltas (i.e., the “patch” to the specs).
 Some assistants surface OpenSpec’s steps as /openspec <verb> slash commands after running openspec init, because OpenSpec writes the instruction/config files they read at startup.
 But these commands are mere shortcuts: the “real” workflow lives in the repo as an openspec/ folder.
 With tools that don’t support custom slash commands, you run the same spec-first loop by posing requests in plain language and having the assistant create/review/apply/archive OpenSpec files.